katapultnow/katapult-manifesto/en/katapult-manifesto.md

 ### We can edit life

 We believe that we will be able to modify the plan for life in living organisms and write new code for entirely new organisms.
 The first steps in this direction are being taken with technologies like [CrispR](https://en.wikipedia.org/wiki/CRISPR).

-### Decoupling

-We believe that we will not only create decoupling of time by allowing asynchronous communication over networks, but even extend this into the realm of experience and hardware by technology like virtual reality or 3D-printing.

 ### Energy production